jorgebucaran/superfine/README.md

 </script>
 ```

 Now let's take it up a notch.
-Rather than anonymous state updates, how about encapsulating the state-update logic inside little helper functions?
+Rather than anonymous state updates, how about encapsulating the update logic inside little helper functions?
 If it helps, you can think of them as "actions".
 Here's a minimal todo list app that demonstrates the idea.
 Go ahead and [play with the code here](https://cdpn.io/MWKdOBj).

 ```html
 <script type="module">